Carlito Peters: Managerial career

-Personal life
+Personal life and death

 Calirto graduated in physical education at Faculdade Marechal Rondon, in the city of Araçatuba, in 1975.
 He also worked as a sports commentator in Mexico on several occasions in the 70s and 80s, especially in the FIFA World Cup periods.
 In the late 80s he became a representant for several football players and boxers.
 Was also a councilor in the city of Penápolis and president of CA Penapolense from 1997 to 2002.